trailofbits/test-fuzz/README.md

   -p, --package <PACKAGE>     Package containing fuzz target
       --persistent            Enable persistent mode fuzzing
       --pretty-print          Pretty-print debug output when displaying/replaying
       --replay <OBJECT>       Replay corpus, crashes, hangs, or work queue.
 By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
-To replay the corpus with instrumentation, use --replay corpus-instrumented. [possible values: concretizations, corpus, corpus-instrumented, crashes, hangs, impl-concretizations, queue]
+To replay the corpus with instrumentation, use --replay corpus-instrumented. [possible values: concretizations, corpus,
+                              corpus-instrumented, crashes, hangs, impl-concretizations, queue]
       --reset                 Clear fuzzing data for one target, but leave corpus intact; to reset all targets, use --reset-all
       --resume                Resume target's last fuzzing session
-      --run-until-crash       Stop fuzzing once a crash is found --test <NAME>           Integration test containing fuzz target --timeout <TIMEOUT>     Number of milliseconds to consider a hang when fuzzing or replaying (equivalent to -- -t <TIMEOUT> when fuzzing)
-      --verbose               Show build output when displaying/replaying -h, --help                  Print help information -V, --version               Print version information
+      --run-until-crash       Stop fuzzing once a crash is found --test <NAME>           Integration test containing fuzz target --timeout <TIMEOUT>     Number of milliseconds to consider a hang when fuzzing or replaying (equivalent to -- -t <TIMEOUT> when fuzzing) --verbose               Show build output when displaying/replaying -h, --help                  Print help information -V, --version               Print version information

+To fuzz at most <SECONDS> of time, use:

+    cargo test-fuzz ... -- -V <SECONDS>

+Try `cargo afl fuzz --help` to see additional fuzzer options.
 ```

 ### Convenience functions and macros